A few thousand years back, in India, we had the old five element

 element could be made into another.

-of the hydrogen we'll have to go back again to those old physicists in India.
+the origin of the hydrogen we'll have to go back again to those old physicists in India.
 They said there has to be, underlying

 what we see, and existence not in time and space, changeless, infinite and undivided.
-If, my mistake, we see that as in time and
+If, my mistake, we see that as in time

 a ghost without seeing your friend.
 As I see it, the changeless shows through in physics as inertia, and the infinite and